 Doe and Boysenberry are making their new home in Salida with two other Flickennel dogs!

 Jubilee has been adopted by Erika D. of Longmont!
 Thank you, Erika, and we hope you enjoy many happy years together!

 Truffle has been adopted by Tom S., who needed another Flick puptato chip to keep him company!

 Heather is at home now in Pueblo West with John & Jaylene W.

 The following folks have written or called and told us they'd like to adopt a "rocking-chair-ready" adult.
-Since retirees can be of any age, either sex, and any description, and we don't often have any to adopt, sending a deposit isn't as essential as for the puppies, although $50 or $100 might help to show your eagerness to obtain one sooner, rather than later!
+Since retirees can be either sex, and any description, and we don't often have any to adopt, sending a deposit isn't as essential as for the puppies, although $50 or $100 might help to show your eagerness to obtain one sooner, rather than later!
 PLEASE KEEP CHECKING HERE!
 We don't have time to email everyone when we have a dog ready to find its furever home.

 Sandra Jeanne I. - has paid for a LH retiree.
 (4-4-21)

 Ken & Beth B - 6/13/21 request to adopt Ivy when retired.

 Laura D - 6/26/21 wants a younger male retiree.